Vinylwalk3r/JDownloader-2-Dark-Theme/README.md

 9. Go to `File -> Backup -> Restore Settings` and choose the modified backup.
 10. JD2 will restart now.

+Now you got a Dark theme for JD2!

 If you want a custom theme (edited BlackEye for example)
 1. Go to `pathtoyourjdownloaderinstall\libs\laf`
 2. In this example, we rename `syntheticaBlackEye.jar` to `syntheticaBlackEye.jar.bak` (you could edit any theme you want)